esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 * @param responseHandler The callback handler for dealing with received responses.
 Takes a string as an argument which
 *          is the response string received from another node.
 Returns a transmission status code as a transmission_status_t.
 * @param networkFilter The callback handler for deciding which WiFi networks to connect to.
-* @param mesh_password The WiFi password for the mesh network.
+* @param meshPassword The WiFi password for the mesh network.
-* @param mesh_name The name of the mesh network.
+* @param meshName The name of the mesh network.
 Used as prefix for the node SSID and to find other network nodes in the example network filter function.
-* @param node_id The id for this mesh node.
+* @param nodeID The id for this mesh node.
 Used as suffix for the node SSID.
 If set to "", the id will default to ESP.getChipId().
-* @param verbose_mode Determines if we should print the events occurring in the library to Serial.
+* @param verboseMode Determines if we should print the events occurring in the library to Serial.
 Off by default.
-* @param mesh_wifi_channel The WiFi channel used by the mesh network.
+* @param meshWiFiChannel The WiFi channel used by the mesh network.
 Valid values are integers from 1 to 13.
 Defaults to 1.
 *                    WARNING: The ESP8266 has only one WiFi channel, and the the station/client mode is always prioritized for channel selection.
 *                    This can cause problems if several ESP8266WiFiMesh instances exist on the same ESP8266 and use different WiFi channels.
 *                    In such a case, whenever the station of one ESP8266WiFiMesh instance connects to an AP, it will silently force the
 *                    WiFi channel of any active AP on the ESP8266 to match that of the station.
 This will cause disconnects and possibly
 *                    make it impossible for other stations to detect the APs whose WiFi channels have changed.
-* @param server_port The server port used by the AP of the ESP8266WiFiMesh instance.
+* @param serverPort The server port used by the AP of the ESP8266WiFiMesh instance.
 If multiple APs exist on a single ESP8266, each requires a separate server port.
 *                    If two AP:s on the same ESP8266 are using the same server port, they will not be able to have both server instances active at the same time.
 *                    This is managed automatically by the activateAP method.
 *
 */
 ESP8266WiFiMesh(requestHandlerType requestHandler, responseHandlerType responseHandler, networkFilterType networkFilter,
-                const String &mesh_password, const String &mesh_name = "MeshNode_", const String &node_id = WIFI_MESH_EMPTY_STRING, bool verbose_mode = false,
-                uint8 mesh_wifi_channel = 1, int server_port = 4011);
+                const String &meshPassword, const String &meshName = "MeshNode_", const String &nodeID = WIFI_MESH_EMPTY_STRING, bool verboseMode = false, uint8 meshWiFiChannel = 1, int serverPort = 4011);
 ```

 ### Note

 * This library can use static IP:s for the nodes to speed up connection times.
 To enable this, use the `setStaticIP` method after calling the `begin` method, as in the included example.
 Ensure that nodes connecting to the same AP have distinct static IP:s.
 Node IP:s need to be at the same subnet as the server gateway (192.168.4 for this library by default).
 It may also be worth noting that station gateway IP must match the IP for the server on the nodes, though this is the default setting for the library.

+  At the moment static IP is a global setting, meaning that all ESP8266WiFiMesh instances on a single ESP8266 share the same static IP settings.

 * When Arduino core for ESP8266 version 2.4.2 or higher is used, there are optimizations available for WiFi scans and static IP use to reduce the time it takes for nodes to connect to each other.
 These optimizations are enabled by default.
 To take advantage of the static IP optimizations you also need to use lwIP2.
 The lwIP version can be changed in the Tools menu of Arduino IDE.

   If you are using a core version prior to 2.4.2 it is possible to disable the WiFi scan and static IP optimizations by commenting out the `ENABLE_STATIC_IP_OPTIMIZATION` and `ENABLE_WIFI_SCAN_OPTIMIZATION` defines in ESP8266WiFiMesh.h.
 Press Ctrl+K in the Arduino IDE while an example from the mesh library is opened, to open the library folder (or click "Show Sketch Folder" in the Sketch menu).
 ESP8266WiFiMesh.h can then be found at ESP8266WiFiMesh/src.
 Edit the file with any text editor.

 * The WiFi scan optimization mentioned above works by making WiFi scans only search through the same WiFi channel as the ESP8266WiFiMesh instance is using.
-If you would like to scan all WiFi channels instead, set the `scan_all_wifi_channels` argument of the `attemptTransmission` method to `true`.
+If you would like to scan all WiFi channels instead, set the `scanAllWiFiChannels` argument of the `attemptTransmission` method to `true`.
 Note that scanning all WiFi channels will slow down scans considerably and make it more likely that existing WiFi connections will break during scans.
 Also note that if the ESP8266 has an active AP, that AP will switch WiFi channel to match that of any other AP the ESP8266 connects to (compare next bullet point).
 This can make it impossible for other nodes to detect the AP if they are scanning the wrong WiFi channel.
 To remedy this, force the AP back on the original channel by using the `restartAP` method of the current AP controller once the ESP8266 has disconnected from the other AP.
 This would typically be done like so:

   ```
   if(ESP8266WiFiMesh *apController = ESP8266WiFiMesh::getAPController()) // Make sure apController is not nullptr